Avoid expensive services like Sky Store and iTunes and stream new film releases for as little as £3.50… or even for free!

-Free/£1 Rakuten movie rentals
+Free or cheap Rakuten movie rentals

-Take out a trial with Times + (the digital subscription service for The Times newspaper) and you’ll be able to get a free Rakuten movie each month.
+You can also usually take out a trial with Times + (the digital subscription service for The Times newspaper) and you’ll be able to get a free Rakuten movie each month.
 The trials tend to cost £8 for eight weeks which isn’t such a great deal just to get a rental, but there are regular 30-day free trials or three months for £3 offers.
 I’ll update any decent deals here.

 £1.99 Amazon Instant Video film rentals